How is Income Protection Insurance calculated?

 - Level of cover – Most insurers will pay you up to 75 per cent of your pre-tax income up to a given cap (such as $10,000 per month), but you could choose a lower level of cover.
 The lower your level of cover, the less you’ll pay in premiums.

 - Waiting period – You could choose a longer waiting period – waiting periods could range from 30 days to 90 days or longer.

 - Benefit period – Your nominated benefit period will affect your premiums.
 Whether it’s six months, one year, two years, or five years, the longer your benefit period, the higher your premiums are likely to be.

 - Age and gender – Your age can affect your premiums, as can your gender.

 - Health and Lifestyle factors – your current state of health and other Lifestyle factors can impact your premium levels, since they can affect your risk levels for certain illnesses.
 For example, if you’re a smoker, your premiums can be different to another non-smoker who is otherwise the same as you in all other factors.

 Understanding how premiums can vary could help you save, especially if you choose a different waiting period or cover level.
 However, it can also allow you to understand why your premiums might change over time.
 For example, if you change jobs or change your lifestyle, your insurer could adjust your premium levels as a result.

-Note income protection insurance premiums are generally tax deductible, so you’ll be able to reduce your premium indirectly by claiming some of it back at tax time.3
+Note that income protection insurance premiums are generally tax deductible, so you’ll be able to reduce your premium indirectly by claiming some of it back at tax time.